Indescribable Grief

 “Then Jacob tore his garments and put sackcloth on his loins and mourned for his son many days.
 And all his sons and all his daughters arose to comfort him, but he refused to be comforted and said, “No, I will go down to my son, to Sheol, in mourning.”
 And his father wept for him.”
 (Genesis 37:34–35)

-Jacob’s beloved son Joseph seemed to be dead.
-His sons sent him the news by showing him the evidence, the special code for his cherished son was doused in blood.
+Jacob’s beloved son Joseph was dead.
+His sons showed him the evidence, the special coat for his cherished son doused in blood.
 If only Jacob could have run a DNA test back then.
+This strong man of God crumbled like a ton of bricks.
+He was inconsolable.
+Jacob refused to let go.
+He’d never forget this moment.
+He was stuck in time.

-In that grief-stricken moment you don’t care about answers.
+If you have lost a loved one, you know how Jacob felt.
+But the Bible encourages you.
+God comforts you in your despair.
+He is close to the brokenhearted.
+He walks with you.
+In that grief-stricken moment, you don’t care about answers.
 You mourn the loss.
-Thankfully, we Christians do not mourn like the world mourns.
+Thankfully, we Christians do not mourn like the world.
 We know that there is hope in heaven.

 Jesus, the weight of the world is on my shoulders.
 I don’t know what to do.
 Please lead me through this valley.
-Help me to trust in you.
+Help me to trust in You.

 Leave a Reply